lanephillips/imp/README.md

 GET /note

-Get the authenticated user's notes.
+Get the authenticated user's notes. *NO!?
+That introduces state.
+The user should be a query parameter.*

 POST /note

-Create a new note from the authenticated user.
+Create a new note from the authenticated user. *Author should be a field in the note object, otherwise we're violating statelessness.*

 GET /note/{id}